 Garbanzo, Zucchini, Feta and Pasta Salad – Gluten-Free

 Want a satisfying, filling, tasty lunch?
-Try this pasta salad with garbanzos, zucchini, tomato and feta.
+Try this garbanzo, zucchini, feta and pasta salad.
 To my surprise, my husband ate a whole dishful, including the GF pasta — and the zucchini.
 This time I used Mrs. Leeper’s 100% Organic Corn Rotelli.
 The flavor was very good and the texture was pretty good, too, although the noodles did tend to break apart lengthwise some.

 There’s a fine line between the lower carb dishes that I like and the particular flavor that my gluten-eating hubby wants, so I’ll definitely remember this combination.
 Next time, though, I might test it with a higher-fiber pasta, possibly multi-colored, to see how he likes that.
 However, with the green zucchini, red tomato and yellow pasta, this dish has plenty of color.